ICR-SC/good-practice/docs/good/instructor/tuesday.md

 ## Part 2.7 (starts at 33 min, takes 8 min): Working with Branches

-### What I Say:
-"Branches let you try new ideas without breaking your main code.
-Let's make a branch, switch to it, and merge it back."
+>Branches let you try new ideas without breaking your main code.
+Let's make a branch, switch to it, and merge it back.

 #### What I Type (Live Coding):
 ```bash